 Collaborative Practice Agreement Recertificate Program for License Renewal

-This self-paced, fully online program is intended for pharmacists wishing to maintain Collaborative Practice Agreement (CPA) certification in accordance with Florida law.
+This self-paced, fully online program is intended for pharmacists wishing to maintain the Collaborative Practice Agreement (CPA) certification in accordance with Florida law.

 Program Details